Automattic/msm-sitemap/README.md

 We want to generate the entire sitemap catalogue async to avoid running into timeout and memory issues.

-Here's how the defualt WP-Cron approach works:
+Here's how the default WP-Cron approach works:

 * Get year range for content.
 * Store these years in options table.